reflectoring/reflectoring.github.io/content/blog/2022/2022-06-03-distribute-static-content-with-cloudfront.md

 In this tutorial, we will store the contents of a Single page application (SPA) in an S3 bucket and configure CloudFront to deliver this application globally.

-## How CloudFront works
+## How CloudFront Works
 CloudFront delivers all content through a network of data centers called edge locations.
+Edge locations are also known as Points of Presence (POP) which are part of AWS's global network infrastructure and are usually deployed in major cities and highly populated areas across the globe.

-When a viewer requests content that we are serving with CloudFront, the request is routed to the edge location which is closest to the user that provides the lowest latency.
+Whenever a viewer requests content that we are serving with CloudFront, the request is routed to the edge location which is closest to the user that provides the lowest latency.
 This results in content being delivered to the viewer with the best possible performance.

 If the content is already in the edge location with the lowest latency, CloudFront delivers it immediately.
 If the content is not in that edge location, CloudFront retrieves it from an origin configured by us like an S3 bucket, or an HTTP server.

 We create a CloudFront distribution to tell CloudFront where we want the content to be delivered from.
 We define origin servers, like an Amazon S3 bucket where we upload our files like HTML pages, images, media files, etc.

-When the distribution is deployed, CloudFront assigns a domain name to the distribution and sends our distribution's configuration to all of its edge locations or points of presence (POPs).
+When the distribution is deployed, CloudFront assigns a domain name to the distribution and sends our distribution's configuration to all the edge locations or points of presence (POPs).

 ## Creating a Single Page Application as Static Content
 We can create a Single Page Application with one of the many frameworks available like Angular, React, Vue, etc.